Enner Valencia: International career

 Valencia initially began his career as a winger, but was converted to play as a striker by Emelec coach Gustavo Quinteros.
 Reinaldo Rueda started experimenting with Valencia as a striker after the untimely death of Christian Benítez.
 After making three appearances in the 2014 FIFA World Cup qualification campaign, he scored his first international goal in a 2–2 draw against Honduras on 19 November 2013.
 He continued his good form in 2014, scoring in three of Ecuador's four pre-tournament friendlies.
 On 5 March, he scored, assisted a goal and won a penalty kick as La Tri came from 3–0 down to defeat Australia 4–3.
 He then scored the team's only goal in a 3–1 loss against Mexico, and gave them an early lead in a 2–2 draw with England in Miami.

-In June 2014, Valencia was named in Ecuador's squad for the 2014 FIFA World Cup.
-On 15 June, he made his FIFA World Cup debut in the team's opening match against Switzerland at the Estádio Nacional Mané Garrincha in Brasília, opening the scoring with a header in a 2–1 defeat.
+In June 2014, Valencia was named to Ecuador's squad for the 2014 FIFA World Cup in Brazil.
+On 15 June, he made his World Cup debut in the team's opening match against Switzerland at the Estádio Nacional Mané Garrincha in Brasília, opening the scoring with a header in a 2–1 defeat.
 In Ecuador's second match, Valencia scored both goals to defeat Honduras 2–1 in Curitiba.
-He continued his good form after the FIFA World Cup, scoring the third goal of a 4–0 victory against Bolivia.
-On 10 October, Valencia again netted for Ecuador in the 88th minute over the United States, which ended in a 1–1 draw.
-His swerving, right-footed shot took a right turn on its way towards the goal, making it impossible for goalkeeper Brad Guzan to stop.
+He continued his good form after the tournament, scoring the third goal of a 4–0 victory against Bolivia.
+On 10 October, Valencia again netted for Ecuador in the 88th minute of a 1–1 friendly draw with the United States.